-The bill amends section 4731.33 and enacts section 4731.331 of the Revised Code to establish regulations for the use of light-based medical devices in hair removal.
+The bill amends section 4731.33 and enacts section 4731.331 of the Revised Code to establish regulations for the use of light-based medical devices for hair removal.
 It introduces new definitions, such as "laser hair removal professional" and "light-based medical device," and outlines the conditions under which physicians can delegate the application of these devices.
 Key provisions include the requirement for physicians to evaluate patients before and after treatment, ensuring the appropriateness and effectiveness of the procedure.
-The bill also sets forth training requirements for laser hair removal professionals, allowing for off-site supervision under certain conditions, and mandates documentation of compliance with training and supervision.
+The bill also sets forth training requirements for laser hair removal professionals, including educational programs and hands-on experience, and allows for off-site supervision under certain conditions.
+Documentation of compliance with training and supervision is mandated, with penalties for violations related to standards of care and unauthorized practice.

 Statutes affected: As Introduced: 4731.33